Patagonia Fitz Roy Down Parka

 See the Women's Patagonia Fitz Roy See the Men's Patagonia Fitz Roy

 Patagonia’s down products are known for their 100-percent-traceable feathers, quality construction, and sleek, stylish looks.
 Building off of these core characteristics, the Fitz Roy Down Parka is designed for fast-and-light travel in true alpine environments where warmth is an absolute necessity.
 Eager to put it to the test this winter, I took the women’s version of the Fitz Roy ice climbing in the Canadian Rockies, sport climbing in Spain, and ski touring in central Oregon.
 In short, it’s a beautifully made and exceptionally warm jacket, but lacks the overall level of weather resistance and durability of some of its competition.
 Below we break down the Fitz Roy’s warmth, weather protection, weight, durability, fit and sizing, and more.
-To see how it stacks up, see our articles on the best down jackets and best winter jackets.
+To see how it stacks up, see our articles on the best down jackets, best women's down jackets, and best winter jackets.

 The Patagonia Fitz Roy Down Parka is designed with alpine temperatures and travel in mind, boasting features that make it extremely warm for its weight.
 For starters, the jacket packs in 6.4 ounces of high-quality 800-fill-power goose down (8 ounces in the men’s version), which is more than most of its down jacket competition.
 Further, both the body and hood are baffled to keep the feathers in place, the roomy hood tightens securely over a head or helmet, and the front zip extends high over the face so you can truly batten down the hatches in wind and cold.
 In addition, plush draft tubes behind the main zipper and a thick rear collar help to seal in warmth where it might otherwise escape.
 Combined with a soft face fabric that offers a great next-to-skin feel, the Fitz Roy is the true definition of lofty and cozy warmth.